The Delicious Crescent

 • 2 tablespoons dried mint

-• ½ cup dried chickpeas soaked overnight
+• ½ cup dried garbanzo beans soaked overnight with a pinch of baking soda

-• ½ cup kidney beans soaked overnight
+• ½ cup dried kidney beans soaked overnight with a pinch of baking soda

-• ½ cup navy beans soaked overnight
+• ½ cup dried navy beans soaked overnight with a pinch of baking soda

 • 6 cups water or lamb/beef stock, adjust as needed